 He enlisted my aid.
 He did his recovery work.
 He brought his home office downstairs into the public area, so he would no longer be isolated and tempted.
 He would feel the presence of his wife and daughter and remind himself of who and what he really loved.

 And he gave his time and energy to his family.
 They became his stress relief, his entertainment, his excitement, to replace his unhealthy habit.
 And it was paying off.

 Is he doing everything perfectly?
 No. Is he immune to a possible relapse?
 No. Is it guaranteed he will not have any more painful and tense moments with his wife?
 No. Was everything in the marriage stronger than before?
 No, he conceded.

 The trust is far from where it had been.
 He knew it will take time to rebuild that after he had broken his promises repeatedly.
-He has to prove himself reliable and clean for many months before she can realistically fully let down her guard.
+He has to prove himself reliable and clean for many months before she can really fully let down her guard.